harrewarre/harrewarre.github.io/docs/blog/posts/netcore-steeltoe-config-loading.md

 ---
 date: 2019-01-11
+description: A look at loading configuration using SteelToe and making it injectable
 slug: netcore-steeltoe-config-loading
-summary: A look at loading configuration using SteelToe and making it injectable
 tags:
 - cloud foundry
 - steeltoe